As you configure a new cluster that’s provisioned using RKE, you can choose custom Kubernetes options.

 controlplane role and the default Kubernetes self signed certificates.
 It is recommended to create an FQDN pointing to a load balancer which load balances across your nodes with the

 controlplane role.
 If you are using private CA signed certificates on the load balancer, you have to supply the CA certificate which will be included in the generated kubeconfig to validate the certificate chain.
-See the Kubeconfig Files for more information.
+See the Kubeconfig Files and API Keys documentation for more information.

 Advanced Cluster Options